AbhinavMangalore16/tinyllama-qlora-mango-base/README.md

 ## 📌 Description

 This model is a compact and efficient conversational language model based on TinyLlama-1.1B, fine-tuned using QLoRA for low-resource adaptation.
-It demonstrates enhanced generation quality for domain-specific queries, particularly fruit-related ones like **mangoes** 🥭.
+It demonstrates enhanced generation quality for domain-specific queries.

 ## 🧠 Training Details